About LEGOLAND California VIP Experience

 As part of the VIP Experience, dinner at Bricks Family Restaurant is included.
 Our reservation was at 7 pm.

-We got a call at around 6:55 checking to see if we are ready.
-At 7 pm we got our character escort knocked on the door—a fun looking guy in a jester costume.
+We got a call at around 6:55 pm checking to see if we are ready.
+At 7 pm we got our character escort knocked on the door—a funny looking guy in a jester costume.
 His name was Jingles because he… you guessed it… made lots of jingle sound as he walked.

 Jingles was energetic and lots of fun.
 He engaged our son, asking lots of questions and sharing some cool trivia and info about LEGOLAND.
 After coming in and chatting for a few minutes, he gave our son a LEGO mini-figure for trading and some tips on how to do so.